RJ333/Glyphosate_gene_richness/README.md

 # install mothur into conda environment (versions from 1.4* are slow)
 conda env create -f conda_mothur.conf

-# you will also need a file called `oligo.txt` in your working directory which specifies the primers, such as
+# you will also need a file called `oligo.txt` in your working directory which specifies the primers.
+Below is an example for the primer pair 341f - 805r
 cat oligo.txt
 forward CCTACGGGNGGCWGCAG
 reverse GACTACHVGGGTATCTAATCC